UffizziCloud/preview-action/README.md

 #### `password`

-Your Uffizzi password.
+**Required** Your Uffizzi password.
 Specify a GitHub Encrypted Secret and use it!
 See example above.

+#### `url_username` and `url_password`

+If you're controlling access to your Environments' URL's, set the credentials here so the workflow can confirm successful deployment.

 # The Action Itself